Haakon VII: The German invasion

 Norway was invaded by the naval and air forces of Nazi Germany during the early hours of 9 April 1940.
 The German naval detachment sent to capture Oslo was opposed by Oscarsborg Fortress.
 The fortress fired at the invaders, sinking the heavy cruiser Blücher and damaging the heavy cruiser Lützow, with heavy German losses that included many soldiers, Gestapo agents, and administrative personnel who were to have occupied the Norwegian capital.
 This led to the withdrawal of the rest of the German flotilla, preventing the invaders' planned dawn occupation of Oslo.
-The German's delay in occupying Oslo, along with swift action by the president of the Storting, C. J. Hambro, created the opportunity for the royal family, the cabinet, and most of the 150 members of the Storting (parliament) to make a hasty departure from the capital by special train.
+The Germans' delay in occupying Oslo, along with swift action by the president of the Storting, C. J. Hambro, created the opportunity for the royal family, the cabinet, and most of the 150 members of the Storting (parliament) to make a hasty departure from the capital by special train.

 The Storting first convened at Hamar the same afternoon, but with the rapid advance of German troops, the group moved on to Elverum.
 The assembled Storting unanimously enacted a resolution, the so-called Elverum Authorization, granting the cabinet full powers to protect the country until such time as the Storting could meet again.

 The next day, Curt Bräuer, the German Ambassador to Norway, demanded a meeting with Haakon.
 The German diplomat called on Haakon to accept Adolf Hitler's demands to end all resistance and appoint Vidkun Quisling as prime minister.
 Quisling, the leader of Norway's fascist party, the Nasjonal Samling, had declared himself prime minister hours earlier in Oslo as head of what would be a German puppet government; had Haakon formally appointed him, it would effectively have given legal sanction to the invasion.
 Bräuer suggested that Haakon follow the example of the Danish government and his brother, Christian X, which had surrendered almost immediately after the previous day's invasion, and threatened Norway with harsh reprisals if it did not surrender.
 Haakon told Bräuer that he could not make the decision himself, but could only act on the advice of the Government.

 In a meeting in Nybergsund, the King reported the German ultimatum to the cabinet sitting as a council of state.
 Haakon told the cabinet: